Inter-Service Transfer Opportunities for Wholetime Competent Firefighters (ERD).

 How to apply

-You are required to submit a supporting statement of no more than 750 words evidencing how you meet the essential criteria for the role as detailed in the Person Specification.
-It is important you provide as much evidence as possible, as this statement will be used to shortlist your application.
-Please ensure you have uploaded the supporting statement before clicking Apply.
+You will be required to submit a supporting statement of no more than 750 words that demonstrates how you meet the essential criteria of the Person Specification.

 Stage 1